RUCAIBox/Erya/README.md

 # Erya
-This repository is the official implementation of our paper: **Towards Effective Ancient Chinese Translation: Dataset, Model, and Evaluation**, based on our text generation library TextBox 2.0.
+This repository is the official implementation of our paper: **Towards Effective Ancient Chinese Translation: Dataset, Model, and Evaluation**.
+The implementation is based on the text generation library TextBox 2.0.

 ## Introduction
 - We collect, clean, and classify ancient Chinese materials from various sources, forming the most extensive ancient Chinese resource Erya to date.